 I think my favorite part of the movie though is the character development.
 Following Thor and Loki through the events of the first two movies (Thor and The Avengers) there has been such great change.
 We can see where both Thor and Loki have learned, how they have changed because of their societies.
 And as the events of Thor 2 unfolds they continue to develop and adjust to new changes.
 I just absolutely love how deep these characters are.
 Everything they do has meaning and purpose to the character.

 There was little I disliked about the movie.
 I found one core element to the story a little cliche, but it seemed like a necessary evil.
 I’d go into more detail but alas, spoilers.
 Otherwise though I’m really having a hard time coming up with something I disliked.
 There was probably some dialogue here and there that was a little cliche but for the most part I found it extremely entertaining.

-Overall Score: A+ 100 points
+Overall Score: Strong A 90 points

 Thanks for reading!
 Feel free to comment below.
 Also, you can check out my Twitter feed for live mini reviews on movies and television shows.

 Have a show/movie I should take a look at?
 Let me know!